 Get a check done to find the reason and fix it before it stops working completely.

-A proper functioning AC is important to keep you comfortable while driving and thus avoid mishaps due to lack of alertness while driving.
+A properly functioning AC is important to keep you comfortable while driving and thus avoid mishaps due to lack of alertness while driving.

 Car owners worry most about their car battery during winters but the fact is that batteries also experience considerable pressure during summers due to overheating and overcharging.